team-wildfin/wildfin-mini/rebuttals/reviewer4.md

 > 2. The dataset exhibits severe class imbalance, yet the proposed mitigation is not evaluated against alternatives.

 We thank the reviewer for bringing up this point.
 Based on this feedback, we evaluate weighted loss methods as another avenue for addressing severe class imbalance.
 Specifically we evaluate focal loss and inverse frequency weighted BCE.
 Below we show results for each approach on CoralCam with ResNet50.
 We ran these experiments on all datasets and backbones and will include them in the final version of the paper and are happy to share them with the reviewer upon request.
 In general, the best configuration is **To-Do**.
 ## To-Do: Replace with DINOv2 Results?
+JH: If there's full tuning results for DINO (Not sure if it's complete) we can put?
 ### CoralCam
 | Backbone  | Sampler  | Tuning Method | Weight Config                         | F1 Macro |   mAP   |
 |-----------|----------|----------|----------------------------------------|----------|---------|